-The operation of the Khumani PDF involves a short- and long-term deposition plan that is strictly followed and adjusted to ensure proper pool control and adequate freeboard.
-The deposition strategy is such that the rate of rise is limited to the approved design.
+The operation of the Khumani PDF involves a short and long-term deposition plan that is strictly followed and adjusted to ensure optimal pool control and adequate freeboard.
+The deposition strategy limits the rate of rise to the approved design.